DevJ2K/portfolio/README.md

 # Portfolio

 ## Todo
-- Find color theme
+- Responsive font size
+- Make projects card more attractive
+- Add sphere or stars on background to create an atmosphere + gradient effect
-- Add shiny effect on the background
+- Add shiny effect on the background + simulate lights ( + try tiles background )
-- Background color
+- Find color theme + background color
 - Navigation bar in < breakpoint Md
 - Light and Dark Mode
 - Hover effects on each button